The South African Democracy Education Trust (SADET)

 SADET a grant which is used for funding for additional research.

-Forthcoming : Road to Democracy In South Africa Volume 7 published by Unisa Press to be available end of July 2017.
+Road to Democracy In South Africa Volume 7 published by Unisa Press is now available.

 SADET's mission is to examine and analyse events leading to the negotiated settlement and democracy in South Africa with a focus on: